meodai/bonescss/README.md

 # bonescss

-SCSS/CSS starting-point for every project.
-Mixes [smacss](https://smacss.com/) namespaced [h5bp](https://github.com/h5bp/html5-boilerplate/) things with other stuff I use all the time.
-It includes all the nice things from H5BP nicely namespaced using SMACSS
+bonescss is a bare-bones CSS framework.
+It provides tools that enable you to focus on the awesome parts of CSS.

+- make use of [smacss](https://smacss.com/) namespaced class-names by default
+- all the [h5bp](https://github.com/h5bp/html5-boilerplate/) CSS defaults are there and up to date
+- 100% BEM compatible
+- Bootstrap mode that generates ready to use classess

 ##Installation
 There are two ways to install it:

-1. add bower to your SCSS directories then `bower install bonescss`, then `@include` the individual files in your SCSS files
+1. add `node_modules` to your SCSS directories then `npm install bonescss --save-dev`, then `@include` the individual files in your SCSS files
 2. Or checkout this repository into your SCSS directory and use it as a boilerplate: `git clone https://github.com/meodai/bonescss.git your-scss-directory`

 ##Usage